 PT Asam Jawa is a company engaged in oil palm plantations with an area of approximately 8,759.20 ha.
 The palm oil production plant has a maximum capacity of 47 tons of FFB/hour.
 Based on the results of the researcher's initial observations, it is known that in recent years, there has been a decline in the production targets set by the company that have not been achieved, and there has been an increase in the number of employees each year.
 The decline in the achievement of production targets that occurs continuously at PT Asam Jawa, even though the number of employees continues to increase every year, indicates an imbalance between human resources and the output produced.
 This identifies a fundamental problem in the quality of employee work engagement.
 Low work engagement can have a direct impact on decreasing productivity, increasing turnover, and inefficient operational costs.
-Based on the above phenomenon, employee work engagement is very much needed in the company.
-From an Islamic perspective, work engagement is not only seen from the aspect of professionalism but also from a sense of love for work and gratitude for the work that is currently being done.
+Based on the above phenomenon, employee work engagement is not only seen from the aspect of professionalism but also from a sense of love for work and gratitude for the work that is currently being done.
 As explained in the Qur'an in Surah Ibrahim verse 7: